 So if you can move a heavier load faster, you’re producing more force and showing an improvement.
 Likewise, if you lift a heavier weight at the same velocity of your previous load, it is also a sign that you’re improving.

-Because of what we know about the F-V curve, slower velocity lifts will be nearer the 1RM simply because the load is getting heavier and the velocity decreases.
+Because of what we know about the F-V curve, slower velocity lifts will be nearer the 1RM simply because the load is getting heavier and the load velocity decreases.

 Using linear regression calculations and some predictive analysis, VBT devices are able to profile your 1RM.
-All you need is velocity profiles at different loads performed with maximal effort, so that a pattern of velocities can be plotted.
+All you need is velocity zone and profiles at different loads performed with maximal effort, so that a pattern of velocities can be plotted.

 To quantify your 1RM, VBT calculates your minimal velocity threshold (MVT).
 This refers to the average concentric velocity produced during your last successful rep during a rep-to-failure test.